open-contracting/standard-development-handbook/docs/standard/technical/deployment.rst

 For changes to the documentation only (no schema changes), start from :ref:`standard/technical/deployment:Merge and release`.

-For changes to the theme only, start from :ref:`standard/technical/deployment:Build and deploy`.

 To add a community translation, follow :ref:`standard/translation/technical:Add a community translation`.

 Create new versions of extensions